Austin-ik/expense_tracker/README.md

      - `AAD_CLIENT_SECRET` - Your application's Client Secret.
      - `AAD_TENANT_ID` - Your Azure AD Tenant ID.

-6. **Run database migrations:**
+6. **Run Database Migrations:**
-   - Migrate your database to set up the necessary tables.
+   - Migrate your database to set up the necessary tables by running: python manage.py migrate

-7. **Start the development server:**
+7. **Start the Development Server:**
-   - Launch the Django development server to begin using the application.
+   - Launch the Django development server to begin using the application with the following command: python manage.py runserver

 ## Configuration